 Some may say it’s “just boys being boys”, but law enforcement officials and district attorneys say otherwise.
 If you or a loved one is facing charges of criminal mischief, it is in your best interest to consult with an experienced criminal defense attorney capable of winning criminal trials in Texas courts.

 At Tad Nelson & Associates, we are committed to defending the rights of people throughout Texas, including the Galveston County and Houston metro areas.
 Tad Nelson, board-certified* in criminal trial law, is a former assistant district attorney who understands how the prosecution approaches criminal mischief cases.

 Don’t let a one-time mistake ruin your good name.
-If you are facing charges of criminal mischief it is important to speak with an experienced attorney.
+If you are facing charges of criminal mischief it is important to speak with an experienced petty crime attorney.
 For a consultation, call (281) 280-0100.

 A Defense Against Petty Crimes and Property Damage Charges